| |

 is a fine, municipal Anglican parish church, and

-interesting.
-The south porch adjoins the
+externally, it is interesting.
+The south porch

-Holy Trinity gild, right on the eve of the
+built by the Holy Trinity gild, right on

-Reformation.
-Because of its proximity to the
+the eve of the Reformation.
+Because of its

-You enter the church from the west,
+typical of the coast.
+You enter the church from

-that at Debenham.
+very like that at Debenham.
 This

 church is always open during the day, and has a